DavidAnson/markdownlint/doc/Rules.md

 ## Some text
 ```

-To fix this, ensure that the content of each header is different:
+To fix this, ensure that the content of each heading is different:

 ```markdown
 # Some text